Français Español Português English - Euro English - Pounds

 Root development: Slightly spreading root system.

-Characteristics and uses:
+Properties and uses:

 This bamboo has slender closely packed canes.
 Its green foliage is compact and very dense.
 It also has a very compact shape.